ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 ### How to contribute?

 You can contribute by creating issues and pull requests.
 You can also contribute by creating plugins for the app.
-The plugin infrastructure is going to get documentation in the future (see [Wiki](https://wiki.tumppi066.xyz/en/LaneAssist)).
+The plugin infrastructure has documentation on the [wiki](https://wiki.tumppi066.xyz/en/LaneAssist).

-For now you should be able to learn enough from the example plugin and panel (`app/plugins/Examples/`)

 ### I have issues / suggestions.